algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecifications.md

 | QA tester         | Habi Cailleau      | Tests the game for bugs and ensures quality standards are met.                |
 | Technical writer  | Jason Grosso       | Documents features, creates user guides, and maintains project documentation. |

----

-## I. Context
+## I. Introduction

 - **Current situation**: "Green City" is an ongoing project aimed at creating an engaging and educational serious game about climate change.
-Built on [Godot 4.3](#xii-glossary), it leverages game mechanics to simulate urban [sustainability](#xii-glossary) challenges.
+Built on [Godot 4.3](xvi-glossary), it leverages game mechanics to simulate urban [sustainability](xvi-glossary) challenges.
 The project seeks to deliver a polished, professional product that combines education and entertainment.

 - **Background**: The game integrates elements of city-building and climate education.
-Players will face realistic challenges such as transitioning from fossil fuels to [renewable energy](#xii-glossary), managing city resources efficiently, and minimizing carbon emissions.
+Players will face realistic challenges such as transitioning from fossil fuels to [renewable energy](xvi-glossary), managing city resources efficiently, and minimizing carbon emissions.
 The primary audience includes young adults (ages 15–25), educators in environmental science, and individuals interested in sustainability.

-### 1. Target audience personas
+- **Initial MVP focus**: The [MVP](xvi-glossary) will focus on core gameplay, including [resource management](xvi-glossary), [pollution tracking](xvi-glossary), and city-building.
+The goal is to lay a foundation that can be expanded to achieve the full game vision.
+The MVP will act as a proof of concept demonstrating key sustainable city-building mechanics, such as balancing energy production with pollution control to maintain a healthy environment while ensuring economic growth.

+### II.
+Personas & use cases

 The following personas represent key player types for Green City: